V2

 DECENT is therefore designed as a harness layer for food commerce so that innovation can occur at the edges without recreating centralised control.

 DECENT is an alliance between the digital platforms and online marketplaces that are leading the decentralisation of our food systems.
-Together we are pooling our accumulated knowledge and experience to create an AI-native, decentralised digital infrastructure, designed to return power, wealth, and sovereignty to local communities.
+Together we are pooling our accumulated knowledge and experience to create new decentralised digital infrastructure, designed to return power, wealth, and sovereignty to local communities.

-This is being done by creating a federated, peer-to-peer network, on decentralised web architecture, for the production, trade, and distribution of real food.
+DECENT is building toward a federated, peer-to-peer network for the production, trade, and distribution of real food.
+The path runs through three horizons:

-In its initial market expression, DECENT will operate as a unifying discovery and demand aggregation layer across multiple independent food commerce platforms.
-Customers can interact through a single interface, while fulfilment and operational execution remain with underlying vendors and platforms.
-This delivers immediate commercial value without requiring disruptive migration, while also establishing the canonical schemas and protocol foundations for long-term interoperability.
+Horizon one: demand.
+DECENT operates as a unifying discovery and demand aggregation layer across independent food commerce platforms.
+Customers interact through a single interface, while fulfilment and operational execution remain with the underlying vendors and platforms.
+This delivers immediate commercial value with zero disruption to how members operate today.

 As commerce increasingly becomes mediated by autonomous and delegated AI systems, DECENT will ensure that local producers, communities, and values-based markets remain visible, legible, and selectable within this emerging agentic economy.

-It creates digital infrastructure and protocols that enable local and small-scale food enterprises to interoperate as peers while retaining full sovereignty over their data, operations, identity, and the terms under which AI agents may act on their behalf.
+It is creating digital infrastructure and protocols that enable local and small-scale food enterprises to interoperate as peers while retaining full sovereignty over their data, operations, identity, and the terms under which AI agents may act on their behalf.

-Each participant operates as an independent node in a mesh network.
+In its mature form, each participant will operate as an independent node in a mesh network.
 Nodes may be accessed by humans, applications, or delegated AI agents through shared protocols governed by transparent rules encoded in the architecture itself.

 This layered design ensures that: